Tyler-Will/Browser_Game/README.md

 * The game is played entirely with the mouse and the questions will be based on one of two pre-determined themes selected by the player at the start (Literature and Film).
 * Each one has ten questions with four possible answers.
 * The player's score will be displayed at the end.
 * Future updates to the game have added a hint button as well.
 Clicking it will reveal a hint or additional trivia that will help the user narrow down the answer.
-U

 ![](ReadmeImages/hint.png)